 The SPARC Network developed out of our shared interest in social prescribing, a health care innovation that has been widely adopted across the UK and abroad to address the wider determinants of health by referring people to community-based activities.
-We are particularly interested in developing our understanding of the changing relationships between individuals, communities, voluntary and community organisations, local authorities and NHS as a result of social prescribing, and whether these changes are moving towards the aspired transformation of health and social care systems towards a social model of wellbeing.
+We are particularly interested in developing our understanding of the changing relationships between individuals, communities, voluntary and community organisations, local authorities and health care as a result of social prescribing, and whether these changes are moving towards the aspired transformation of health and social care systems towards a social model of wellbeing.
 Most social prescribing research focuses on evaluating the impact of SP on individual health and its cost-effectiveness for health and social care providers, with less attention paid to its relational nature and transformative dynamics.

 Aims and Approach

 We are interested in advancing a social model of wellbeing and more sustainable and less unequal health and social care.
 The pandemic and new legislation offer possibilities for systems change, but there is limited guidance on how to address a range of structural barriers to co-production and evaluation.

 We have adopted an asset-based approach to integrate the knowledge of our academic partners about community co-production with the innovative approaches to social prescribing of our practice partners.
 Our aim is to examine ways in which asset-based approaches to social prescribing can enable local communities to coproduce better health and wellbeing outcomes and transformative and sustainable change.

 We take an asset-based approach to action research to facilitate joint inquiry, learning and interventions driven by the assets and needs of communities.
 We believe this will create community-driven research and learning infrastructures that empower communities and establish effective cross-sector partnerships.

 How to engage

 SPARC Network Sessions (online/hybrid)

 Koen Bartels – INLOGOV, University of Birmingham, firstname.lastname@example.org